dsacre/mididings/doc/main.rst

 .. c:var:: initial_scene

     The number of the first scene to be activated.
+    Also see :class:`~.extra.MemorizeScene`.

 .. c:var:: start_delay

     The number of seconds to wait before sending any MIDI events (i.e. switching to the first scene).
-A small value like 0.5 can be used to give tools like qjackctl's patchbay time to connect the ports.
+A small delay like 0.5 s can be used to give tools like QjackCtl's patchbay time to connect ports before sending initial MIDI events.
     A value of 0 instructs mididings to wait for the user to press enter.
-    The default is None, meaning not to wait at all.
+    The default is ``None``, meaning not to wait at all.

 .. _main-functions: